panr/hugo-theme-terminal/README.md

 git submodule add -f https://github.com/panr/hugo-theme-terminal.git themes/terminal
 ```

-This will install the repository as a sumbodule in the `themes/terminal` directory.
+This will install the repository as a submodule in the `themes/terminal` directory.

 ⚠️ If you encounter any issues with: